Genivia/ugrep/README.md

            --hexdump=[1-8][b][c][h]
                   Output matches in 1 to 8 columns of 8  hexadecimal  bytes.
 The default  is  2 columns or 16 bytes per line.
-Option `b' removes space breaks, `c' removes the character column, and `h'  removes the byte spacing.
+Option `b' removes all space breaks,  `c'  hides  the  character  column,  and  `h' removes  the  hex  spacing  only.
 Enables -X if -W or -X is not specified.

            -I     Ignore matches in binary files.
 This option  is  equivalent  to the --binary-files=without-match option.

            -i, --ignore-case
                   Perform  case  insensitive  matching.
 By default, ugrep is case sensitive.
 This option applies to ASCII letters only.

            --ignore-files[=FILE]
                   Ignore files and directories matching the  globs  in  each  FILE when  encountered  in  recursive  searches.
 The default FILE is `.gitignore'.
 Matching files and  directories  located  in  the directory tree rooted at a FILE's location are ignored by tempo- rarily overriding the --exclude and --exclude-dir  globs.
 Note that files and directories specified as ugrep FILE arguments are not ignored.
 This option may be repeated.

            --include=GLOB
                   Search only files whose name matches GLOB using wildcard  match- ing, same as -g GLOB.
 GLOB can use **, *, ?, and [...] as wild- cards, and \ to quote a wildcard or backslash  character  liter- ally.
 When  GLOB  contains  a `/', full pathnames are matched.
                   Otherwise basenames are matched.
 Note that  --exclude  patterns take  priority  over  --include  patterns.
 This  option may be repeated.

            --include-dir=GLOB
                   Only directories whose name matches GLOB are included in  recur- sive  searches.
 GLOB can use **, *, ?, and [...] as wildcards, and \ to quote a  wildcard  or  backslash  character  literally.
                   When GLOB contains a `/', full pathnames are matched.
 Otherwise basenames are matched.
 Note that  --exclude-dir  patterns  take priority  over  --include-dir  patterns.
 This  option  may  be repeated.

            --include-from=FILE
                   Read the globs from FILE and search only files  and  directories whose  name  matches  one  or  more  globs  (as  if specified by --include and --include-dir).
 Lines starting  with  a  `#'  and empty  lines  in FILE are ignored.
 When FILE is a `-', standard input is read.
 This option may be repeated.

            --include-fs=MOUNTS
                   Only file systems specified by MOUNTS are included in  recursive searches.
 MOUNTS  is a comma-separated list of mount points or pathnames  of  directories  on  file  systems.    --include-fs=. restricts  recursive  searches to the file system of the working directory only.
 Note that  --exclude-fs  mounts  take  priority over --include-fs mounts.
 This option may be repeated.

            -J NUM, --jobs=NUM
                   Specifies  the  number  of  threads spawned to search files.
-By default, an optimum number of threads is spawned to search files simultaneously.  -J1 disables threading: files are  searched  in the same order as specified.
+By default, or when NUM is specified as zero, an optimum number  of threads is spawned to search files simultaneously.  -J1 disables
+                  threading: files are searched in the same order as specified.

            -j, --smart-case
                   Perform case insensitive matching unless a pattern  contains  an upper case letter.
 This option applies to ASCII letters only.

            --json Output file matches in JSON.
 If -H, -n, -k, or -b is specified,